Surface Area Calculator

 What is a surface area?
 Surface area definition

-Surface area is a total area that the surface of the object occupies.
+Surface area is the total area that the surface of the object occupies.
 In other words, it's the total area of the surface of a 3D object.

 Sometimes the surface area may be split into a sum of base area(s) and lateral surface area.
-The lateral surface is the area of all the sides of the object, excluding the area of its base and top.
-This division is used for shapes which have an obvious distinction between base and the other part - e.g., for a cylinder, cone, a pyramid or a triangular prism.
-It's rarely applied for solids for which we are not sure which faces should be treated as bases (like in a cube or box), and it's not used for smooth surfaces such as a sphere.
+The lateral surface is the area of all the sides of the object, excluding its base and top.
+This division is used for shapes where there is an obvious distinction between the base and the other part – e.g., for a cylinder, cone, pyramid, or triangular prism.
+It's rarely applied to solids for which we are not sure which faces should be treated as bases (like in a cube or box), and we don't use it for smooth surfaces such as a sphere.

 Formula for the surface area of...

 Our surface area calculator can find the surface area of seven different solids.
 The formula depends on the type of solid.

 Surface area of a sphere:

 A = 4πr², where r stands for the radius of the sphere.

 Surface area of a cube: